 Of course, tuna casserole every week isn’t ideal, healthwise, so here are a few favourite pantry meals with more whole grains and beans and a bit less sodium.

-- Bart’s Black Bean Soup – Taste of Home – This one can be on the table in 15 minutes.
+- Black Bean Salsa Soup – This one can be on the table in 15 minutes.
 Yay!
 Don’t skip the lime juice.

-- Pantry Burritos – based on the Dietitians of Canada Hurry-up Fill-me-up Burritos – Another of our favourites.
+- Pantry Burritos – Another of our favourites.
 My husband will often do this if I’m not home, because it’s so easy and he knows he’ll find the ingredients.

-- Turkey Chili with Barley – Dinner with Julie – A bit of a project, but a pressure cooker speeds things up, and it makes lots and freezes well if you take lunch to work and warm it up in the microwave.
+- Turkey Chili with Barley – One of our favourites from the incomparable Julie van Rosendaal.
+A bit of a project, but a pressure cooker speeds things up, and it makes lots and freezes well if you take lunch to work and warm it up in the microwave.

-- Electric chickpeas – Laurel’s Kitchen – A light salad – great for summer lunch.
+- Electric chickpeas – A light salad – great for summer lunch.

 Of course that’s just a start.
 You can make lots of things with a well-stocked pantry: